CodeAmaterasu/blockchain/README.md

 File | Description
 :--- |:--- |
 main.py | This file contains all the API logic for FastAPI.
 More information on the API: https://blockchain.danilojakob.ch/docs blockchain.py | This file contains all the logic for the blockchain.
-Verifying the blockchain, verifying the ownership of a new block and mining. openchain.py | This file contains the logic for the OpenChain, a list of Blocks which are not verified yet (mined).
-Every block which is created on the blockchain, first goes into the OpenChain before being appenden into the blockchain. token.py | This file contains the Token class, this class holds all available tokens (functions like a bank).
+Verifying the blockchain, verifying the ownership of a new block, and mining. openchain.py | This file contains the logic for the OpenChain, a list of Blocks that are not verified yet (mined).
+Every block which is created on the blockchain first goes into the OpenChain before being appended into the blockchain. token.py | This file contains the Token class, this class holds all available tokens (functions as a bank).
 Every participant in the blockchain can withdraw from that pool of tokens.

 ## Documentation

 The complete code is documented using pydoc, so for detailed information about the functionality please refer to the code.

-You can access a detailed API Documentation provided by FastAPI using following link: https://blockchain.danilojakob.ch/docs
+You can access a detailed API Documentation provided by FastAPI using the following link: https://blockchain.danilojakob.ch/docs

 ## Running as Docker container

 Install docker and docker-compose for the respective OS.

-Execute following command:
+Execute the following command:
 ```shell
 docker-compose up --build
 ```
-Now you can access the API at ``http://localhost:10000`` and the api docs at ``http://localhsot:10000/docs``
+Now you can access the API at ``http://localhost:10000`` and the API docs at ``http://localhsot:10000/docs``

 ## Wiki